Josef Rotter: Georgian Career

-In 1902 Rotter accepted an invitation to teach at the newly founded Tiflis Secondary School of Painting and Sculpture, the immediate precursor of the Tbilisi State Academy of Arts.
+In 1902 Rotter accepted an invitation to teach at the newly founded Tiflis Secondary School of Painting and Sculpture, the direct precursor of the Tbilisi State Academy of Arts.
 The invitation was issued by Oskar Schmerling, a second generation Caucasian German artist and director of the school, with whom Rotter would remain in close contact for years—the two men not only teaching at the same institution, but also traveling together, and contributing to many of the same magazines.

-From 1906 to 1914 Rotter engaged in a remarkably intense and multicultural activity, creating over twenty three hundred illustrations for nine periodicals, all based in Tiflis but aiming at four linguistic groups over and beyond South Caucasia: the Armenian Hasker and Khatabala, the Azeri Molla Nasreddin, the Georgian Eshmakis matrakhi, Nakaduli, Nishaduri, Shuamavali, Tsnobis purtseli, and the German Kaukasische Post.
-Seven of these publications were launched in the wake of the 1905 Russian Revolution, all took advantage of the subsequent relaxation of censorship, and five were satirical magazines with pioneering content.
+From 1906 to 1914 Rotter engaged in intense activity, creating over twenty three hundred illustrations for twelve periodicals, all based in Tiflis but aiming at four linguistic groups over and beyond South Caucasia: the Armenian Hasker and Khatabala, the Azeri Molla Nasreddin, the Georgian Ek'ali, Eshmak'is matrakhi, Nak'aduli, Nishaduri, Shroma, Shuamavali, Tsetskhli, Tsnobis purtseli, and the German Kaukasische Post.
+Ten of these publications were launched in the wake of the 1905 Russian Revolution, all took advantage of the subsequent relaxation of censorship, and seven were satirical magazines with pioneering content.

 Over eleven hundred of Rotter’s illustrations were published in Molla Nasreddin.
 Each issue of this weekly magazine, whose publication experienced multiple interruptions, had a close to eight-page editorial content, including four pages devoted to social or political cartoons.
 About a third of these fully illustrated pages in 1906–7, half in 1908–9, three-quarters in 1910–13, nine-tenths in 1914, and three-fifths over the entire 1906–14 period, were filled with Rotter’s work.
 So Rotter’s role is seen as important in quantitative terms.
 Cartoons were meant to widen the audience of Molla Nasreddin, include the less educated, and cross linguistic barriers; and indeed, the magazine enjoyed a large circulation, with numerous schools and coffeehouses among its subscribers, and a geographic reach suggesting a far from exclusively Azeri readership.
-So again Rotter’s role is seen as important, but this time from a qualitative point of view and in tandem with Schmerling, the publication’s other prominent illustrator.
-Finally, considering Rotter's impact in synergy with all of Molla Nasreddin's collaborators, one should recall the magazine's standing as a main proponent of progressive ideas in the Muslim world, a model or reference point for the Armenian, Azeri, Georgian, Iranian, and Tatar press, and a significant force in the Persian Constitutional Revolution.
+So Rotter’s role is seen as important from a qualitative point of view and in tandem with Schmerling, the publication’s other prominent illustrator.
+Finally, to assess Rotter's impact in synergy with all of Molla Nasreddin's collaborators, one may refer to Alexandre Bennigsen's description of the magazine as an effective proponent of progressive ideas in the Muslim world, a model for the Armenian, Azeri, Georgian, Iranian, and Tatar press, and a significant force in the Persian Constitutional Revolution.

 In the same period, Rotter created illustrations for Abbas Ghayebzadeh's Azeri translation of Ferdowsi's Rostam and Sohrab.